FrontierMods/Gunsmith/REFERENCE.md

 In order to circumvent the process, there exists a concept of 80% receivers: mostly but not completely finished receivers, which no longer qualify as firearms.
 80% receivers are sold to the end user, who uses their own tools to finish the receiver, thus privately turning it into a firearm.

+It is legal to make a firearm for personal use as long as you're legally allowed to own one.

 ## Models